 Still not quite sure which is the best phosphorus bay Puerto Rico has for you?
 For most people it comes down to time and distance from where you plan to spend the rest of your Puerto Rico vacation.

 Bahia bioluminescent Puerto Rico (Mosquito Bay on Vieques) is the best in terms of the brightness of bioluminescence but it is the furthest away San Juan – you’ll need a bit of time to get here so it’s best if you want to combine it with other things to do on Vieques.
 It can also get busy here, but if you do come here, you won’t be disappointed.

 If you want to stay on the main island of Puerto Rico, then you have the choice of either a Fajardo bio bay boat tour on the Laguna Grande, or visiting Lajas bioluminescent bay.
 Fajardo wins for convenience, ease, a shorter drive and brighter bioluminescence however do expect more crowds here.

 La Parguera glowing bioluminescent bay is much less popular, and for that reason may be the perfect option for some travelers.
-Although the bioluminescence is less bright here and it’s a longer drive from San Jose, the area here is stunning and you may have the chance to swim in the water with the bioluminescence – which can be a truly incredible experience.
+Although the bioluminescence is less bright here and it’s a longer drive from San Juan, the area here is stunning and you may have the chance to swim in the water with the bioluminescence – which can be a truly incredible experience.

 Whichever option you go for, most people love this experience in Puerto Rico.